Alexander-Hjelm/Starcraft-2-Trainer/README.md

 ## Dependencies

 To run Starcraft-2-Trainer, you must have python3 installed on your system.
-The program also requires the sc2reader library by https://github.com/GraylinKim/.
-Use the following pip command to download it: pip3 install sc2reader
+The program also requires the followind packages:
+- sc2reader library by https://github.com/GraylinKim/:
+⋅⋅⋅```pip3 install sc2reader```
+-  the matplotlib library and all its dependencies:
+⋅⋅⋅```pip3 install matplotlib```
+- the python3 tkinter library for gui and plotting:
+⋅⋅⋅```sudo apt-get install python3-tk```